randomtruffles/Dominion_League/player-guide.md

 ---
 ### Getting Started

 * Read through all the information posted at the top of your division channel.
 It provides details on your opponents, your moderator, and deadlines for the season, as well as handy links to resources you'll need.
+These posts will be pinned for easy access.
 * Fill in the check-in form (pinned in your division channel) to confirm that you'll be playing and provide an overview of your availability.
-* Use your division channel to start contacting your opponents to arrange your matches.
+* Use your division channel to contact your opponents to arrange your matches.
 Tag the whole division so that all your opponents will get a notification.
 Example post:

 ![Ruapadi being a fantastic scheduler](/img/uploads/schedulingpost.png "Example Scheduling Post")
 * Don't forget to check for and respond to posts from your opponents.